rdkcentral/rdk-halif-device_settings/docs/pages/ds-audio_halSpec.md

 ### Initialization and Startup

-`Caller` must initialize by calling `dsAudioPortInit()` before calling any other `API`s.
+`Caller` must initialize by calling `dsAudioPortInit()` before calling any other `APIs`.
 The `Caller` is expected to have complete control over the life cycle of the `DS` Audio module.

 ### Threading Model

 This interface is not required to be thread safe.
-Any caller invoking the `API`s must ensure calls are made in a thread safe manner.
+Any `caller` invoking the APIs must ensure calls are made in a thread safe manner.
+This interface is allowed to create internal threads for its operations without excessively consuming system resources.
+Any threads created by this interface must be handled gracefully and respective error codes must be returned if any corresponding `API` fails.

 ### Process Model